 - Refer callers to the American Academy of Pediatrics parent website: www.healthychildren.org while they are waiting for a callback.
 The answer to their questions will likely be found there. - The website contains numerous articles written for parents on every COVID-19 issue.
 Examples are masks, getting outside, breastfeeding, dealing with anxiety, etc. - Every topic is available in both English and Spanish. - Your favorite COVID-19 handouts from the AAP or CDC can be emailed or texted to parents directly or using your EHR portal. - The AAP website also features a Pediatric Symptom Checker.
 It helps a parent self-triage.
 It also provides self-care advice if they don't need to be seen.
-In addition to 160 other symptom topics, it contains 2 COVID-19 self-triage guides. - Changing Parent Behavior: Encourage parents to call about exposed children only if they develop symptoms.
-During a major pandemic, encourage parents to use a symptom checker before calling.
-Result: Parents would only call about patients who might need to be seen.
+In addition to 160 other symptom topics, it contains 2 COVID-19 self-triage guides. - Changing Parent Behavior: During a major pandemic, encourage parents to use a pediatric symptom checker before calling.
+Result: Parents would only call about patients who might need to be seen or tested.